rbiswas4/ex_pypackaging/Objective.rst

  of use.
 So, our objective is to package code in a way such that the following features, which might be desirable.

+We use square brackets to add a more detailed explanataion of the point
 Objectives:
 ----------